Enterprise control

 Enterprise control is the ability to combine control, intelligence and process management to enable business optimization that is inclusive of business and production operations.
 It combines the strength of both business processes and production operations processes.
 It is the deliberate act of synchronizing business strategy with operational execution in real-time to enable closed loop business control across an enterprise.

+Overview

+A distributed control system gave way to process automation systems which lead the way for the concept of collaborative automation process systems developed by ARC Advisory Group Later, enterprise control systems became key terminology in the marketplace.